COVID-19 Cover Update

-You may think that because you have epilepsy, you’ll find it difficult to get travel insurance, but don’t worry because we’re here to help.
+You may think that because you have epilepsy, you’ll find it difficult to get travel insurance to cover you, but don’t worry because we’re here to help.
 When you’re looking for travel insurance for an upcoming trip, it’s likely that you’ll need to tell your travel insurance provider about your epilepsy alongside any other medical conditions.

-Cover varies across the different specialist epilepsy travel insurance providers - but in the main, most policies will include cover for the following:
+Holiday insurance for someone with epilepsy varies across the different specialist epilepsy travel insurance providers - but in the main, most policies will include cover for the following for people with epilepsy:

 - Travel delay - if your flight is delayed, you may be covered for your additional expenses.

-If you’ve seen a medical professional (such as a GP, or even a hospital trip) or have taken any medication for your condition (including repeat prescriptions) within the last 2 years, then you will need to declare your epilepsy.
+If you’ve seen a medical professional (such as a GP, or even a hospital trip) or have taken any medication for your condition (including repeat prescriptions) within the last 2 years, then you will need to declare that you live with epilepsy.

 For example, some of the questions you may be asked are: